ibm-cloud-docs/vpc/api-change-log-beta.md

 ### For all version dates
 {: #27-august-2024-all-version-dates-beta}

+Reservations for bare metal servers is now generally available.
+See the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#19-november-2024).

-**Reservations for Bare Metal Servers for VPC.** Accounts that have been granted special approval to preview this feature can now purchase a [capacity reservation](/docs/vpc?topic=vpc-about-reserved-virtual-servers-vpc&interface=ui) for a specified bare metal server profile in a specified zone.
+**Reservations for bare metal servers.** Accounts that have been granted special approval to preview this feature can now purchase a [capacity reservation](/docs/vpc?topic=vpc-about-reserved-virtual-servers-vpc&interface=ui) for a specified bare metal server profile in a specified zone.
 Reservations provide resources for future deployments and cost savings over the life of the term within the availability zone of your choice.

 When [creating](/apidocs/vpc-beta/initial#create-reservation) or [updating](/apidocs/vpc-beta/initial#update-reservation) a reservation, specify the `capacity.total` and `committed_use.term` properties to use for this reservation.
 Optionally specify the `committed_use.expiration_policy` property to apply when the committed use term expires (default: `release`).
 Specify the `profile.name` and `profile.resource_type` properties of the profile, and the `zone` property to use for this reservation.
 After you confirm the reservation is configured the way you want it, you must [activate the reservation](/apidocs/vpc-beta/initial#activate-reservation).
 The reservation cannot be deleted until the committed use term expires.
 To provision a bare metal server using a reservation's capacity, specify the reservation using the `reservation_affinity.pool` property when [creating the bare metal server](/apidocs/vpc-beta/initial#create-bare-metal-server).
 You can also [update a bare metal server](/apidocs/vpc-beta/initial#update-bare-metal-server) that's been provisioned to associate it with a reservation.